Don’t let them tell you

 Another colleague moved the curtains and quickly walked in approaching her side.
 ‘Let me try,’ he decided to take over.
 Syikin felt despondent but she didn’t retaliate.
 She saw him gear up a lot quicker and get the line in on his first try.
 The patient glanced back at Syikin as she looked away embarrassed.

 The curtains flapped open again.
 In came an intimidating figure.
-Dr Julia yelled at the intern who just helped Syikin.
+Dr Julie yelled at the intern who just helped Syikin.
 ‘Shouldn’t you have done that aeons ago?
 He has a laparotomy planned in the next 5 minutes, and Surgical is breathing down my neck.’

 ‘Sorry boss, it’s done,’